Vehicles may get towed and impounded in Nevada because of

 Usually, yes.
 The main exception is in residential complexes on private property.
 (Scroll down to the next section for more information.)

 In most parking areas, there are signs warning against illegal parking.
-And these signs usually also provide the name and phone number of the designated towing company.
+These signs usually also provide the name and phone number of the designated towing company.

 If a vehicle is in a parking facility – and the only violation is nonpayment of a fee – the facility must wait 24 hours after the fee is due to initiate towing.4